Skip to Content

 Moreover, federal law may also apply to child pornography offenses, and federal convictions can lead to even more severe penalties, including longer prison terms and steep fines.
 Federal charges often accompany cases involving the internet, interstate transmission, or large-scale distribution.

-Defending Against Child Pornography Charges
+Defending Against Child Pornography Charges in Jacksonville

 Although the penalties for child pornography are severe, there are possible defenses depending on the circumstances of your case.
 Some common defenses include: